Home Latest PDF of SAA-C03: AWS Certified Solutions Architect - Associate

 Which of the following would satisfy this requirement?

-1. Create an Amazon SNS subject and configure two Amazon SQS queues to subscribe to the topic.
+1. Create an Amazon SNS Topic and configure two Amazon SQS queues to subscribe to the topic.
 Grant Amazon S3 permission to send notifications to Amazon SNS and update the bucket to use the new SNS topic.

-3. Set up an Amazon SNS subject and configure two Amazon SQS queues to poll the SNS topic.
+3. Set up an Amazon SNS Topic and configure two Amazon SQS queues to poll the SNS topic.
 Grant Amazon S3 permission to send notifications to Amazon SNS and update the bucket to use the new SNS topic.

 4. Set up another Amazon SQS queue for the other team.
 Grant Amazon S3 permission to send a notification to the second SQS queue.